 Paying for long term care is a scary thing for most families.
-In California, the costs of a semi-private room (one roommate) is about $78,000 and a private room is approximately $91,000.
+In California, the annual costs of a semi-private room (one roommate) is over $100,000 and a private room is even more.
 Double these numbers if spouses or partners need care at the same time and there are additional expenses as well.

 How to Pay for Long Term Care